Last Updated on

-For example, if you have just finished painting, and you would like to promote a sale, “people who like you page” might be the best choice.
+For example, if you have just finished painting, and you would like to promote a sale, “targeting people who like your page” might be the best choice.

-You could also choose people that like your page and their friends.
+You could also choose people who like your page and their friends.
 That will have your post visible to a larger crowd.

 Would this be the best choice for you?

 It might not.
-Facebook will show your boosted page to people that will more likely engage with your post.
+Facebook will show your boosted page to people who will more likely engage with your post.

 The questions that you will want to answer are before you boost your artist Facebook posts: